 Anchor bitstream verification: Initial run and cross-check result in the same size and md5 for the anchor bitstream

 Anchor reconstruction verification.
-By using a verified anchor bitstream, a reference decoder in two different implementations results in the same md5 for the anchor sequence
+By using a verified anchor bitstream, a reference decoder in two different implementations results in the same md5 for the anchor sequence.

-the same quality metrics identical up to 3 decimal digits
+Anchor metrics verification.
+By using a verified anchor bitstream, a reference decoder in two different implementations results in the same quality metrics identical up to 2 decimal digits for all metrics that are required for characterization.

-The TR includes verified metrics in the main body of the text.
+The TR includes verified metrics in the main body of the text (i.e. successful completion of stage 3).
 Verified metrics are agreed to be correct and have been sufficiently cross-checked.

 The TR may also include non-verified anchors, tests and metrics in the Annex G. In this case, the reason for the lacking verification is explained.